Japanese investors extend net buying of foreign bonds last week

-The net purchases over the past three weeks more than canceled out 2.225 trillion yen of net selling in foreign bonds for the week between September 29 and October 5, the biggest ever since the ministry began collecting the data in 2005.
+The net purchases over the past three weeks more than cancelled out 2.225 trillion yen of net selling in foreign bonds for the week between Sept.
+29 and Oct.
+5, the biggest ever since the ministry began collecting the data in 2005.

 Purchases of overseas assets could potentially weaken the yen, providing a tailwind to Japanese exporters, although any impact on foreign exchange markets would be diminished if investors hedge their bond purchases